Skip to main content

 Megabytes (MB) to Gigabytes (GB) Converter

-Enter your Megabytes (MB) value to convert to Gigabytes (GB).
+Type your storage value in the input field to find Gigabytes (GB) equivalent of your Megabyte (MB) value.
 1 MB = 0.001 GB, calculated across both decimal (SI) and binary (IEC) standards.

 Convert Megabytes to Gigabytes